chrissavov/Audits/README.md

 ## About me
+Hi!
 My name is Christopher and I am a Security Researcher focusing on Solidity and the EVM.
 I was introduced to the web3 world in 2024 and have started competiting in security contests in 2025.

 Below you can find my results in my short auditing career.